-Payroll software gives and your team more payroll management freedom.
+Payroll software gives you and your team more payroll management freedom.
 You can address mistakes quickly without going through someone else.
 You can monitor your information from your phone.
 No middleman or third-party user means fewer people have access to your company's private information.
-It's also easy to calculate bonuses and paid time off (PTO) and to automate end-of-year reports.
+It's also easy to calculate bonuses and PTO and to automate end-of-year reports.

 Are bookkeeping services an affordable payroll option?